 Frequent travelers need to download Hipmunk.
 The service operates much like Expedia or Travelocity, letting you book flights and hotels quickly and easily and for the best possible price.
 But while competitors focus on price alone, Hipmunk created an "agony factor," which accounts for number of layovers and flight duration to give you the best possible options.
 Best of all, the tablet-optimized Android application has a clean and colorful UI and presents information in an intuitive way.

 Keeping a budget is important for your financial health, but it can be a major frustration to manage.
 Mint makes this process much easier, nearly fully automating the process once you've linked your bank accounts, credit cards, mortgage and other loans into Mint's system.
-Mint's Android tablet application provides at-a-glance spending and income information in neat-looking graphs and charts, which allow you to drill down for more detailed information about your personal spending habits and account balances.
+The Android tablet application provides at-a-glance spending and income information in neat-looking graphs and charts, which allow you to drill down for more detailed information about your personal spending habits and account balances.
 You can set up email and text alerts to have the app notify you of upcoming bills, fees or low account balances.
 The app also works offline.

-Most of us spend a full third of our lives away from our homes and the technology that lies within.
-Tools such as TeamViewer for Remote Control let you remotely access and control your PC from afar, which is helpful for when you need to transfer files or access programs.
-TeamViewer can be used to remotely access the computers of friends and family to help troubleshoot issues they may be having as well.
-You can even remotely reboot a PC.
+Tools such as TeamViewer for Remote Control let you remotely access and control your PC from afar, which is helpful for when you need to transfer files or access programs from your tablet TeamViewer can be used to remotely access the computers of friends and family, so you can help troubleshoot issues they may be having on their PCs from your tablet.
+You can even remotely re-boot a PC.

-Most all tablets come equipped with front-facing cameras, often with a high-definition video-capturing capability that's perfect for video calling.
-Skype is the leader in the video calling and messaging arena, with more than 250 million worldwide users on Skype's video and text messaging or phone calling services.
+Most tablets come equipped with front-facing cameras, often with a high-definition video-capturing capability that's perfect for video calling.
+Skype is the leader in the video calling and messaging arena, with more than 250 million worldwide users on the company's video and text messaging or phone calling services.
 On tablets, you'll be able to see more information and larger menus than on phones.
-A recent update to the Skype app brought a beautiful new user interface for Android as well as the ability to enjoy picture-in-picture video calls, even when you're using other apps.
+A recent update to the Skype app brought the ability to have group video chats with multiple users, and you'll appreciate the extra room for multiple faces.